iterative/dvc.org/content/docs/user-guide/how-to/add-output-to-stage.md

 the stage without executing it again.

 We start with an example `prepare` stage in `dvc.yaml`, which has a single output.
-To add a missing output `data/validate` to this stage, we can edit the file like this:
+To add a missing output to this stage, we can edit `dvc.yaml` like this:

 ```git
  stages: